nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > :exclamation: Warning: Even though all parameters are listed as optional, you still need to edit at least 1 parameter!

+> :exclamation: Warning: Feeding reminders are automated and managed by *Fish Ahoy!* so you cannot
+> edit a feeding reminder

 Example:
 * You have a task with description 'Clean tank' of index 1, and it is attached to 'freshwater tank'. `task edit 1 d/clean tank again` will change the task to have the following details:
   * Description: 'clean tank again'